-The Portfolio seeks to provide investors with capital appreciation.
+The Portfolio seeks to provide investors with capital appreciation and some current income.

 FEES AND EXPENSES OF THE PORTFOLIO

 This table describes the fees and expenses that you may pay if you buy and hold shares of the Portfolio.
 The table does not reflect expenses incurred from investing through a separate account or qualified plan and does not reflect variable annuity or life insurance contract charges.
 If it did, the overall fees and expenses would be higher.